 FEMA issued a policy on agricultural structures and accessory structures in early 2020.
-The policy, a floodplain management bulletin, and fact sheets are available on FEMA's web site.
+The policy, Floodplain Management Bulletin, FEMA P-2140, and fact sheets are available on FEMA's web site.

 Contact floodplain.dnr@state.mn.us with questions.

 Agricultural Structure is defined by FEMA policy as a structure that is used exclusively in connection with the production, harvesting, storage, raising, or drying of agricultural commodities and livestock.
 Aquaculture is farming conducted in or over water.
 Structures used for human habitation are not agricultural structures, even when located on agricultural land.